 Chhattisgarh government invokes Ram to mark two years of power.
-Tribal groups are not impressed
+Adivasi groups are not impressed

 This is not the first time in recent times that the Congress government in Chhattisgarh has embarked on a religious project.
 Earlier in the year, Chief Minister Baghel laid the foundation stone for expansion of an ancient temple of Mata Kaushalya, considered the mother of Ram, in Raipur.

-When asked for a comment on the concerns of the tribal groups, the government’s spokesperson and agriculture minister, Ravindra Choube said Ram “existed in every being in Chhattisgarh’’.
+When asked for a comment on the concerns of the Adivasi groups, the government’s spokesperson and agriculture minister, Ravindra Choube said Ram “existed in every being in Chhattisgarh’’.
 “The tribal groups who are protesting have very little relevance in Chhattisgarh,” he said.